smonnnn/Matrix/README.md

 # Matrix
-A very simple library for floating point matrices.
+A simple library for floating point matrices.

 Currently supports:
 - Multiplying a matrix with either a constant or another matrix.